spgennard/vscode_cobol/README.md

 COBOL source code can be complex and enabling/disabling the caching will make the editor experience more responsive but will reduce the information available to the extension, which has an impact on features such as "find all references", "goto definition".

-If you do not have caching enabled, my recommendation is to use "file searches" to locate the sourcrequired information.
+If you do not have caching enabled, my recommendation is to use "file searches" to locate the required source information.

 If "cache_metadata" is enabled then navigating between source files becomes easier, if this is not a requirement then enabling is not a requirement!